thquinn/IsochronDrafter/README.md

 Isochron Drafter
 ================

-A hacked-together way to draft custom Magic sets online.
+A hacked-together way to draft custom Magic: the Gathering sets online.

 ## Features
 * Draft custom Magic sets online with your friends!
-* Graphical deck builder allows you to build your deck as you play!
+* Graphical deck builder allows you to build your deck as you draft!
 * That's it.

+## What's Broken?
+Well, a lot of stuff.
+For starters:
+* Slow image downloading
+* Scrollbars sometimes flicker rapidly when they appear/disappear
+* Very little error handling when parsing set files, loading images, etc.

 ## Coming Soon
 * A more configurable server
-* A more configurable client
-* Tons of graphical bug fixes
+* Graphical bug fixes
-* Lots more error handling
+* More error handling
 * Miscellaneous beautification

 ## How to Use